drush-ops/drush-launcher/README.md

 If you only have one codebase on your system (typical with VMs, Docker, etc,), you should add `/path/to/vendor/bin` to your $PATH.
 Drush9 is smart enough to find the PROJECT_ROOT and DRUPAL_ROOT when it is run from the bin directory.

+## Fallback

+When a site-local Drush is not found, this launcher usually throws a helpful error.
+You may avoid the error and instead hand off execution to a global Drush (any version) by doing *either* of:

+1. Specify an environment variable: `DRUSH_LAUNCHER_FALLBACK=/path/to/drush`
+1. Specify an option: `--fallback=/path/to/drush`

 ## License